Rosie has built a nest and now considers her toys (and possibly some of the cushions) to be her puppies. Illustration by MarVistaVet

 If a more aggressive approach is needed, a diuretic such as furosemide can be prescribed.
 The idea is that mild dehydration will end the lactation.

 Some people may want to try water deprivation but this is potentially dangerous and should not be attempted without specific veterinary guidance.

 If the above medication does not work, hormonal medications can be used.
 Progesterone can be used but after the course of medication is complete, the false pregnancy recurs so this is not a good choice.
 Estrogens are also not a good choice as they bring the dog back into estrus (vaginal discharge, attracting males etc.).
 A week’s course of the male hormone mibolerone has generally been successful but this medication is no longer available.

 Hormones that inhibit prolactin (the hormone of milk production) are currently the best choices when medications are needed.
 Bromocriptine can be obtained from a compounding pharmacy and is given until lactation ceases (about a week or two).
 Upset stomach is not unusual with this medication.
 Cabergoline has fewer side effects and is given similarly but tends to be more expensive.
 Both these medications will cause abortion if the dog actually turns out to be pregnant, so it is important to be sure.
 A third medication called metergoline works a little differently to reduce prolactin, but can also be used to end false pregnancy.
-Approximately 4-5 days of treatment is needed to stop the lactation and get things back to normal.
+Approximately 4-5 days of treatment are needed to stop the lactation and get things back to normal.

 A blood test can reliably detect canine pregnancy after 30 days from the breeding date.
 Ask your veterinarian about this test if you are not sure whether your dog is pregnant.